 The Master of Social Work two year program admits students each fall.
 Cohorts begin only in the fall semester.
-The program is currently offered in a combination of face-to-face and hybrid formats.
+The program is currently offered only in a face-to-face format.
 Advanced Standing (one year) program admits students in the fall.
-Cohorts begin for Advanced Standing only in the fall and this program is offered in a combination of face-to-face and hybrid formats.
+Cohorts begin for Advanced Standing only in the fall and this program is offered in a face-to-face format.

 Applications may be submitted throughout the year.
-Acceptance notifications will be issued in October, March, and June for the next August and May cohorts.
+Acceptance notifications will be issued in October, March, and June for the next August.